nagorevalero/skills-workshops/ruby-fundamentals/class-syntax/README.md

 All objects have a built in method `.methods` , which can be used to see the available methods on that object.

 - Use this in irb to inspect an instance of your `Garage` class.
-There should be a lot of methods built in!
+There should be a lot of methods listed that you didn't write!
-- Pick one or two of these methods and look up what they do.
+- Pick one or two of these built-in methods and look up what they do.
+Try them out in irb.
 Don't worry if you don't understand all of them, some of them can get quite complex. `:nil?` and `:instance_of?` are good ones to start with.

 In Ruby, _everything_ is an object, even numbers and strings!

-- Use `.class` on a string or number
+- Use `.class` on a string or number.
+Does it make a difference if the number is a whole number?
 - Use `.methods` on a string or number to see the methods available to it.
-- Some of these methods are defined with punctuation, eg. `:+`.
-How are these used?
+- Some of these methods are defined with punctuation, e.g. `:+`.
+How do you think these are used?
+Could you write a class that uses methods like this?

 Write out definitions for the following terms, and check them with a coach: